 The Trust Fund has entered into a one year operating lease for the occupation of its registered office (refer to Note 19).
-Either party has the option to terminate the agreement by serving notice in writing.
+Either party has the option to terminate the agreement by serving notice in writing without incurring more than an insignificant penalty.